flari949/COSC345-Eventures/README.md

   - MinGW: Version 11.2.0; System: 64-bit

 ## Prerequisites:
-Note: The listed software are required for updated build purposes only.
+Note: The listed software are required for compiling purposes only.
 Before compiling the project, make sure you have the following software installed and set up on your system:
 1. **Qt Creator - Open-Source:**
      - [Download Qt Online Installer](https://www.qt.io/download-open-source)
      - Open installation wizard and advance to installation folder
      - Select custom installation
-     - Select the most recent fill-release version of Qt, Qt Creator, CMake and Ninja, as well as the MinGW version corresponding user system.
+     - Select the most recent full-release version of Qt, Qt Creator, CMake and Ninja, as well as the MinGW version corresponding user system.
      - Progress through installation

 ## Compiling The Project